AyStarc/adobe-extract/README.md

 2. Invalid JSON format for the PDF - if JSON data obtained is not in accordance with the code and some error occurs.

+# Shortcoming
+The extract API returns different JSON format for different PDFs of the same type (given as samples) The provided program works on the pattern of output0 perfectly so works partially correctly for other PDFs.